+From a high-level perspective, any Security Advisory purported by a CSAF CVRF version 1.2 adhering document (inside the root cvrf:cvrfdoc element) MUST provide at least the following top-level elements in the displayed sequence (Format is “Concept: namespace:Element”): [CSAF-2-1]

+Title: cvrf:DocumentTitle

+Type: cvrf:DocumentType

+Publisher: cvrf:DocumentPublisher

+Tracking: cvrf:DocumentTracking

+This minimal required set does not provide any useful info on products, vulnerabilities, or security advisories, thus a maximal top-level set of elements is given here below:

+Title: cvrf:DocumentTitle

+Type: cvrf:DocumentType

+Publisher: cvrf:DocumentPublisher

+Tracking: cvrf:DocumentTracking

+Notes: cvrf:DocumentNotes

+Distribution: cvrf:DocumentDistribution

+Aggregate Severity: cvrf:AggregateSeverity

+References: cvrf:DocumentReferences

+Acknowledgements: cvrf:Acknowledgements

+Product Tree: prod:ProductTree

+Vulnerability: vuln:Vulnerability

+Care has been taken, to design the containers for product and vulnerability info to support fine-grained mapping of security advisories onto product and vulnerability and minimize data duplication through referencing.

+The display of the elements representing Product Tree and Vulnerability info has been placed in the sections named accordingly.

+General design considerations that place CSAF CVRF version 1.2 in the wider context of security advisories are to be found in the section Design Considerations.

+As the XML format is not primarily targeting human readers but more programs parsing, validating and transforming no example is given in this introduction but instead examples derived from several real-world security advisories are stated in the non-normative Appendix B Examples.

+Construction Principles

 A Security Advisory defined as a CSAF CVRF document is the result of complex orchestration of many players and distinct and partially difficult to play schemas.

 Historically the format was chosen as [XML] based on a small set of XSD ([XML-Schema-1], [XML-Schema-2]) schema files spanning a combined namespace anchored at a single root.
-This was even more so natural, as it aligned well with separation of concerns and shared the format family of information interchange used in the supplying industry (product and vulnerability information).
+This was even more so natural, as it aligned well with separation of concerns and shared the format family of information interchange utilized by the providers of product and vulnerability information.

-The acronym CSAF: “Common Security Advisory Framework” stands for the target of concerted mitigation and remediation accomplishment and the name part CVRF: “Common Vulnerability Reporting Framework” reflects the origin of the orchestrating tasks.
+The acronym CSAF, “Common Security Advisory Framework”, stands for the target of concerted mitigation and remediation accomplishment and the name part CVRF, “Common Vulnerability Reporting Framework”, reflects the origin of the orchestrating tasks.

 Technically the use of XML allows validation and proof of model conformance (through established schema based validation) of the declared information inside CVRF documents.

-Construction Principles

 The CSAF CVRF schema structures its derived documents into three main classes of the information conveyed:

 The frame, aggregation, and reference info of the document